Alfa Laval's Proposed Acquisition Adds Capital Deployment To The List Of Investor Worries (OTCMKTS:ALFVY)

 I don't care much about the short-term sentiment shift, as I analyze and buy/hold stocks from a multiyear viewpoint.
 I do think, though, that there are a few curious if not concerning aspects to this deal.

 First, Alfa could have expanded its valve business by acquiring a company (or companies) more focused on markets like food/beverage, pharma/bio, and niche industrial (polymers, adhesives, etc.).
-IDEX (IEX) and Roper (ROP), for instance, have both done relatively well in those niches, and I see good growth opportunities for automation in end-markets like food/beverage and pharma/bio as those industries increasing adopt automated manufacturing over the next decade.
+IDEX (IEX) and Roper (ROP), for instance, have both done relatively well in those niches, and I see good growth opportunities for automation in end-markets like food/beverage and pharma/bio as those industries increasingly adopt automated manufacturing over the next decade.

 Likewise, the industrial valve market is fragmented (the top 10 companies have about 20% to 25% share) largely because product differentiation can be more challenging to establish - I think Alfa could have done better with a business more focused on highly-engineered, harder-to-replace specialty products.